microsoft/LUIS-Samples/README.md

+**July 6, 2018 - Please take the survey by [commenting on the Survey PR](https://github.com/Microsoft/LUIS-Samples/pull/174/files).**

+---

 # LUIS Samples

 Welcome to the Language Understanding ([LUIS](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/)) samples repository.
 LUIS allows your application to understand what a person wants in their own words.
 LUIS uses machine learning to allow developers to build applications that can receive user input in natural language and extract meaning from it.